7 Things You Should Know Before You Sign Up!

 1.1 When it Works

-TransferWise roots were as a P2P peer-to-peer service, but they have moved away from this, which we think may or may not be a great thing – time will tell.
+TransferWise started off as a P2P peer-to-peer service, but they have moved away from this, which may or may not be a great thing – time will tell.

 The benefits of P2P were huge; it meant that they match people who want to transfer one currency into another, with people who want to do the opposite swap (as much as possible anyway).
 This has huge cost savings especially for smaller transfers.

-But TransferWise has not lost the most important benefit for smaller transfers – low costs.
+But TransferWise has not lost the most important benefit for smaller transfers – low costs with highly competitive currency exchange rates.

 What this means for you